subh-775/Artistic-Prompt-AI/README.md

 ---

 ## ✨ Generated Results
-You can view some files at : <a href="https://huggingface.co/fhai50032/flux-controlnet-1000/tree/main">click here</a>
+You can view model files at : <a href="https://huggingface.co/fhai50032/flux-controlnet-1000/tree/main">here</a>
 - The model generated the following results based on early training:

 ```python